matejlatin/matejlatin.co.uk/_posts/2019-02-01-open-plan-offices-are-the-sweatshops-of-the-west.md

 > While employees feel like they’re part of a laid-back, innovative enterprise, the environment ultimately damages workers’ attention spans, productivity, creative thinking, and satisfaction.
 Furthermore, a sense of privacy boosts job performance, while the opposite can cause feelings of helplessness.

 Ok, so if research proves that open-plan offices don’t work, why are 80% of office working environments already open-plan?
 The amount of space per employee shrank from 50 m<sup>2</sup> in the 1970 to less than 20 m<sup>2</sup> in 2010[^4].
-Switching to an open-office is a global trend.
+Switching to an open-plan office is a global trend.
 Why do companies increasingly keep switching to it if it doesn’t actually work?

 ## The new sweatshops of the west
 We look with horror at the typical sweatshops in Asia that, whether we like it or not, produce most of the products we buy.
 Rooms, crowded with people (and sometimes children) with no private space, trying to focus in such distracting and sometimes hazardous environment.
 Trying their best to produce the amount of work that will guarantee them their daily wage.
 Bad lighting, poor quality of air, limited toilet time, limited breaks.
 In short, extremely poor and unacceptable working conditions.